jcal13/FizzBuzz/README.md

 ```

 This is the main method, the entry point of your program.
 You have installed Java,
-and it is a program that knows how to to compile and run your program — it calls
+and it is a program that knows how to compile and run your program — it calls
 method `main` in the file you choose to run.

 Later in this course, you'll learn what all that mess means.